 So, if you want to feed your dog pork, do so in moderation.
 Keep in mind that pork is high in fat and can exacerbate conditions such as pancreatitis.
 You’ll also need to adjust their usual dog food to account for the additional calories.
 While pork bones are a definite no, there’s no shortage of ways of increasing interest in your dog’s diet and adding variety to what your dogs eat.

 Why not whip up a batch of these tasty pork treats!

 - 1 cup old fashioned oats

 - 3 cups whole wheat flour, or more, as needed

 - Preheat oven to 350 degrees F. Line a baking sheet with parchment paper or a silicone baking mat; set aside.

-- In the bowl of an electric mixer fitted with the paddle attachment, beat pumpkin puree, eggs and bacon fat on medium-high until well combined, about 1-2 minutes.
-Gradually add old fashioned oats and 2 1/2 cups flour at low speed, beating just until incorporated.
-Add an additional 1/4 cup flour at a time just until the dough is no longer sticky.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat pumpkin puree, eggs, and bacon fat on medium-high until well combined, about 1-2 minutes.
+Gradually add old-fashioned oats and 2 1/2 cups flour at low speed, beating just until incorporated.
+Add 1/4 cup flour at a time just until the dough is no longer sticky.
 Add bacon, beating just until incorporated.

 - Place into oven and bake until the edges are golden brown, about 20-25 minutes.*

 *Baking time will vary depending on the size and thickness of the treats.
 Serving size will also vary depending on the desired shapes and cookie cutters used

 - 1 large egg